aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### State Shape

-By the time we're done setting up ou reducer to manage sessions, we'll want the default session slice to hold two pieces of information, 1) the current user and 2) an array of errors.
+By the time we're done setting up our reducer to manage sessions, we'll want the default session slice of our state to hold two pieces of information, 1) the current user and 2) an array of errors.
 We'll want it to look something like this.

 {
   currentUser: null,